rbCAS/rbcas.github.com/docs/configuration/index.md

 ## CAS

 The CAS configuration is stored under `config/cas.yml`.
 This is where you configure how your SSO handles logins.
+An example configuration can be found in the file `config/cas.yml.example`.

 ### Authenticators